Skip to main content

 This is vital for the endogenous processes that therapeutic peptides are designed to support.
 For instance, a peptide that stimulates collagen synthesis requires a ready supply of proline, glycine, and lysine.
 Without these specific substrates from your diet, the cellular machinery cannot fully execute the peptide’s instructions.

 Furthermore, micronutrients function as essential cofactors in the enzymatic pathways that peptides influence.
-Zinc, for example, is critical for the function of hundreds of enzymes, including those involved in and tissue repair.
+Zinc, for example, is critical for the function of hundreds of enzymes, including those involved in protein synthesis and tissue repair.
 Magnesium plays a central role in cellular energy production (ATP) and muscle function.
 A diet lacking in these key minerals can create bottlenecks in the very processes your therapy aims to enhance.

 A nutrient-dense diet provides the specific molecular building blocks and enzymatic cofactors required for peptides to function.